Cloud

 • Co-organised by Suncare and Bayanihan Centre, in partnership with Temasek Foundation

-• Includes six 3-hour training sessions conducted on Sundays, twice per month, starting in mid-March to early June.
+• Includes six 3-hour training sessions conducted on Sundays, twice per month.

 • Participants will receive: